AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/concurrency/con03_avoid_shared_variables_for_inter-task_communication.rst

 Compliant Code Example
 ++++++++++++++++++++++++

-When assigned to a memory address, a Volatile variable can be used to interact with a memory-mapped device, among other similar usages.
+When assigned to a memory address, a :ada:`Volatile` variable can be used to interact with a memory-mapped device, among other similar usages.

 .. include:: examples/con03.ads
   :code: Ada